jdsolo/jdsolo.github.io/_projects/5_project.md

 <p>PI: J. Tanks, NIMS</p>
 <p>Period: 2026/4 - 2028/3</p>
-The objective of this project is to develop hybrid fibers with exceptional thermal conductivity, low dielectric properties and robust mechanical properties.
+The objective of this project is to develop functional materials that meet the increasingly higher performance requirements of the IT and mobility sectors.
 This work is in collaboration with Denka and details cannot be disclosed at this time.
 Stay tuned for future updates!

 <div class="row justify-content-sm-center">